MSP-1 Specification

 3. Required fields

-• id — the identifier of the parent resource.
+• id — required; stable identifier for the parent resource.

 4. AI interpretation rules

-• AI agents MUST treat parent as the definitive structural placement of the resource within a hierarchy.
+• AI agents should treat parent as the declared structural or grouping context for the resource.

 5. Relationship to related MSP-1 terms

-• page — the most common parent resource.
+• url — may identify the web-addressable location of the parent resource.

 6. Examples